isomerpages/aic-mentalhealth/index.md

           description: ""
           url: /privacy/
   - infobar:
       title: Welcome to Real.
-We are a Safe Space.
-      subtitle: we see you, we feel you
+      subtitle: We see you, we get you
+      description: We are a safe space for mental health support.
   - infopic:
       title: Is it real
       id: infopic